 Q: How is cord blood stored and for how long?

-A: It's stored frozen using a very technically sound method that's been around for years.
+A: It's stored frozen using a very technically sound method that's been well validated and around for years.
 It’s an exact science on how to ensure that once the cells are frozen, they will be viable.
 That’s the most important part.
-There's no expiration date because if you freeze them correctly, time stops for those cells.
-There’s extensive research to show that time isn’t the thing that matters, it’s the expertise.
+There's no evidence of an expiration date because if you freeze them correctly, time essentially stops for those cells.
+There’s extensive research to show that time isn’t the thing that matters, it’s the expertise in processing and freezing counts.

 Q: Are there differences in the process if you had a C-section versus a natural vaginal birth?